 - Easily absorbed fats, usually medium-chain triglycerides (MCTs)

-Modern semi-elemental diets, especially those with whey protein hydrolysate as the protein source, can taste pretty great too.
-And in many situations, they are just as effective as the fully elemental version.
+Modern semi-elemental diets, especially ones using whey protein hydrolysate as the protein source, can taste pretty great too.
+And in many situations, these are just as effective as the fully elemental version 4.

-We use both full and semi-elemental diets in the clinic with great results.
-We’ve created three formulations so people can choose based on flavor and dietary preference:
+We use both fully and semi-elemental diets in the clinic with great results.
+We’ve created three formulations so people can choose based on flavor (chocolate, vanilla, and whey-free peach) and dietary preference:

 - Elemental Heal (Original) → Semi-Elemental